 TimeChant Atomic!
 Talking Watch

 - ✅Sets itself - Time and calendar of the talking watch are set automatically by the Atomic clock signal.
 Adjusts for Daylight Savings.

-- ✅Metal watch case and looks good on a man's or lady's wrist
+- ✅Plastic watch case and looks good on a man's or lady's wrist

 - ✅Announces time date day month year alarm status & signal reception status.

 - ✅Clear and loud male voice

 - ✅Easy-To-Read Over-size Big LCD Digits.
 Alternation for atomic alarm clock.

 The Timechant Atomic Talking Watch is a great option for seniors.
 It is a digital LCD watch that can speak the time when the wearer presses a button.
 This is great for seniors who have trouble seeing the watch.
 It is also a great watch for seniors with dementia because they can always find out what time it is.

 There are other benefits to this watch.
 It shows the day of the week, and it can set the time itself.
 It also has the ability to set an alarm, and there is backlighting for seniors to look at it at night.
 It has a stretch band with a flexible strap, so it works great for seniors who have arthritis.
 They don’t have to deal with any buckles or clasps.

 - Self-setting time